Hoogkamer/cytoscape-pptx/README.md

   height: 5.625, //inches, set to 0 for auto calculation which is usefull for large graphs,
   marginTop: 0.2, //inches
   marginLeft: 0.2, //inches
-};
+  segmentedEdges: true, // if the edge is segmented, export it with bend points (true), or as straight line (false) };

 //create presentation